 We recognise that Fellows come from diverse backgrounds and disciplines.
-In order to maximise your growth and impact during the Fellowship, we run a comprehensive training programme to ensure all Fellows are fully prepared for service in January.
+In order to maximise your growth and impact during the Fellowship, we run a comprehensive training programme to ensure all Fellows are fully prepared for service.

 We believe that classroom leadership builds the foundation for long-term impact.
-Throughout the programme, Fellows work full time as a teacher with full salary and benefits, while also studying for a Postgraduate Diploma in Education.
+Throughout the programme, Fellows work full time as a teacher with full salary and benefits.

 Every month, you will meet with your assigned Leadership Development Officer, a professional coach who will help you to track your development and support you to accelerate your personal, pedagogical, and professional growth.

 Additionally, you will be expected to attend workshops and events as part of your leadership and pedagogical development.
 It is also an opportunity to meet up, learn, and bond with other Fellows on the same leadership journey as you.
 These friendships will sustain you during the Fellowship, and often long beyond the 2 years.